Optimal Transmission Switching: Improving Solver Performance Using Heuristics: Numerical Experiments

 \subsection{Test cases and setup}

 Hard- and software-wise, our test system has 16 GB of RAM and is equipped with an i7-7820X, clocked at 4.0 GHz.
 As all experiments were run with hyper-threading disabled, a total of 8 logical cores were available.
-The software used is depicted in Table \ref{tab:software}.
+The following software (packages) were used in our work: Gurobi 9.1.2 \cite{gurobi}, MPICH 4.3.1 \cite{mpich}, Julia 1.6.3 \cite{Julia2017}, JuMP.jl 0.21.2 \cite{DunningHuchetteLubin2017}, Gurobi.jl 0.9.14, MPI.jl 0.19.1 \cite{Byrne2021} and Matplotlib 3.0 \cite{Hunter2007}.

-For all experiments the \verb+pglib-opf+ library was used.
+For all experiments, the \verb+pglib-opf+ library was used.
 We set $\underline{p}=\boldsymbol{0}$.
 Software for managing data files and running our experiments was written in \textit{Julia Language}\footnote{The implementations is accessible here: \url{https://github.com/antonhinneck/PowerGrids.jl}, \url{https://github.com/antonhinneck/ParallelHeuristics.jl}}.